/ /

 This PC adaptation of the Phantasy Star Online games that began back on the Sega Dreamcast is available to play once more on the Ephinea, Ultima, Destiny and EdenServ servers.
 Their revival of the game includes new content and events.

 Alternatively, you can play the Dreamcast and GameCube versions of the game (including the GameCube exclusive Episode III) again thanks to the Schthack and Sylverant servers.
 This requires a little bit of hardware tinkering.
-This video from Nighttime Gaming gives a good overview of how to get each edition of the game running in 2022.
+This video from Nighttime Gaming gives a good overview of how to get each edition of the game running again.

 Phantasy Star Universe